 "Nope.
 We're keeping separate finances"

-- Let's you focus on getting in sync in other areas of life—money can wait
+- Allows you to focus on getting in sync in other areas of life—money can wait

 - Minimizes life changes—If it ain't broke, don't fix it!